 Does the tuberculosis vaccine have side effects?

-About 3 of every 10,000 people immunized with the tuberculosis vaccine develop a painful swelling under the arm.
+Soreness at the site of the injection is common.
+About 3 of every 10,000 people immunized with the tuberculosis vaccine develop painful swelling under the arm.

 Who should get the tuberculosis vaccine?

 The tuberculosis vaccine is recommended only for those children living with someone with TB who either cannot take the antibiotics required to treat the infection or who is infected with a strain that is highly resistant to all antibiotics.
 Ultimately, only a small number of people in the United States fall into these categories.

 Since TB is increasing in the United States, why isn't the vaccine recommended for everyone at risk of catching the disease?

 The TB vaccine is good at protecting against the severe form of disease found in young children (called "miliary" TB), but it is not as good at protecting against the lung infection commonly found in adolescents and adults.
 Because miliary TB is very uncommon in the United States, we do not routinely use the TB vaccine.
 The United States is one of only two countries that have never routinely used the TB vaccine (The Netherlands is the other).

 If we are not routinely using the tuberculosis vaccine, what are we doing to stop the spread of tuberculosis in the United States?

 The United States does two things to stop the spread of TB.
 First, people who are actively or silently infected with TB are identified by performing regular skin tests (referred to as either TST or PPD).
 Second, once identified, people with TB are treated with one or more antibiotics that are effective against the bacteria: specifically, isoniazid (or INH), rifampin, ethambutal or pyrazinamide.